nikhilnanivadekar/jrpip/README.md

 # JrPip - Java Remote Proxy Invocation Provider

 JrPip provides remote method invocation using the Java binary serialization protocol.
-The payload is streamed as the objects are being serialzied, which significantly improves speed and reduces memory consumption for large payloads.
+The payload is streamed as the objects are being serialized, which significantly improves speed and reduces memory consumption for large payloads.
 It can easily handle multi-GB payloads without multi-GB memory buffers.